-Chronic: None known.
 TARGET ORGANS:

-Acute: Occupational Exposure: Skin, eyes.
+Acute: Occupational Exposure: Skin.
 Therapeutic Doses: Skin.

-Chronic: Occupational Exposure: None known.
-Therapeutic Doses: None known.
+Chronic: Occupational Exposure: Skin.
+Therapeutic Doses: Skin, adrenal system, metabolic system, fetal harm.

 TOXICITY DATA: Only toxicity data available for the active component of this product are presented in this SDS.
-Additional data are available for the excipient components of this product, but are not presented; Contact Fougera for more information.
+Additional data are available for the excipient components of this product, but are not presented in this SDS; Contact Fougera for more information.